 The string can be removed once the brisket has become set.
 It can also be left in there, only to be removed during carving.

 What if you can smoke the brisket in two portions instead of one?
 That would certainly resolve the issue of it being too large for the electric smoker.
-Fortunately, this does not require any special tools to do this.
+Fortunately, this does not require any special tools to do.

 I must warn you to be wary of the danger of potentially drying it out during smoking due to cutting it.
-As a rule of thumb among smokers, you do not want to cut a brisket any further if it already has a point or a flat.
+As a rule of thumb, you do not want to cut a brisket any further if it already has a point or a flat.

 If this is not a concern to you, then you can go ahead and use a knife to cut it.
 I usually use an electric trimming knife for such tasks.